 Get out your planners people!

-9 Goldmines of Free (and Low Cost) Family Summer Fun Ideas
+9 Free (and Low Cost) Family Summer Fun Ideas:

-Cinemark and Regal Cinema offer discount movie days.
-If history is any indication, you’ll be able to pay $1 admission at the door or pre-purchase 10 tickets for $5 for select movies this summer.
+Cinemark offers discount movie days called the Summer Movie Club.
+As of spring 2022, their website says they are bringing back this summer movie series after a long Covid hiatus.
+(Horray!!!)
+If history is any indication, you’ll be able to pay a low-priced admission at the door.
 These films are rated G or PG.
 See their website for current details.

 There are so many parks in our area that we didn’t even know about.
 Plan an excursion to a new park.
 Better yet head to your closest state park with a pre-packed lunch.